IDCI-Consulting/ExtraFormBundle/README.md

 ExtraFormBundle
 ===============

-ExtraFormBundle is a Symfony2 bundle that expand existing FormType features to allow dynamic forms generation.
+ExtraFormBundle is a Symfony bundle that expand existing FormType features to allow dynamic forms generation.

 This bundle provide:
 * A builder to generate forms from a configuration array.
 This allow you to configure your forms in any format convertible in an array (yaml, json, etc) and dynamically generate your forms.